lukwalczak/Smart-Home-Sensor-App/README.md

-# 🏠 IoT Smart Home Monitoring with Blockchain Rewards
+# 🖥️ IoT Data Center Monitoring with Blockchain Rewards

-A demonstration application for monitoring IoT devices in a smart home with **blockchain-based token rewards**.
+A demonstration application for monitoring IoT devices in a data center with **blockchain-based token rewards**.
 The application reads data from 16 sensors via MQTT, stores it in MongoDB, rewards sensors with ERC-20 tokens, and presents data in tabular and chart formats with real-time updates.

 ## 🆕 Blockchain Features

 Each sensor is rewarded with **SensorRewardToken (SRT)** ERC-20 tokens for every message sent:

 - **Smart Contract**: ERC-20 token on local Ethereum blockchain (Anvil)
 - **Automatic Rewards**: Sensors receive 10 SRT per message
 - **Wallet Management**: Each of 16 sensors has its own wallet